 Yes, both the individual and the management provider business are required to hold a licence with the CMRAO if they provide condominium management services, as defined by the CMSA, in Ontario.
 The CMSA defines condominium management services as the following services provided to or on behalf of a condominium corporation:

-A limited licensee could provide the condominium management services to the corporation under the conditions of a Limited Licence.
-The limited licensee would have to be employed by a licensed condominium management provider firm, and they must be overseen by a general or a transitional general manager.
+A Limited Licensee could provide the condominium management services to the corporation under the conditions of a Limited Licence.
+The Limited Licensee would have to be employed by a licensed condominium management provider firm, and they must be overseen by a general manager.

 Please visit here for more information on the conditions of a Limited Licence.